First of all, can we both agree that most salesmen suck?

 - Check the stem valves.
 Good condition?

 A bent axle will wear your tires down in no time.
 Kelly knows about bent axles all too well.
-Visually check for a bent axle (and uneven tire wear will also be a possible indicator).
+Visually check for a bent axle (and uneven tire wear is a possible indicator).

-Know that some axles have a slight curve to them (in the up direction).
+Know that some axles have a slight curve to them.
 This is normal.
 Also, check axles for:

 - Excessive rust